About

 I’m interested in energy systems integration to better plan and optimize the nation's energy system while integrating vast amounts of renewable energy, developing integrated national transmission systems, advancing grid simulation tools, planning for high-impact low-frequency events, maintaining grid reliability, technology development, and how to build high performing teams.

-Media Mentions
+Interviews and Media Mentions

 RTO Insider